Help Alternatives for Dog Paralysis – Effective Options

 Stroke issues (2) can also be a cause of dog paralysis, though possibly on the other end of the frequency scale.
 A dog suffering a stroke can have limbs or other parts of the body become temporarily useless, thereby creating a paralysis situation.
 Fortunately, we have seen many dogs suffering from stroke situations have some remarkable recovery of capabilities with NZYMES® support just like dogs that end up paralyzed due to more common causes.
 To take a deeper look at possible causes, please check our other page – 4 Common Causes.

 What you may be more interested in learning here is getting help for your OWN dog, or other pet, that may be down due to some form of Paralysis.
 This is where NZYMES® antioxidant products come into play.
 As our video examples will illustrate, the way to get your dog, cat, or other pet on the road to improvement and the likelihood of restoring wellness – without surgery or risky drugs – is not with pain relievers that might provide some temporary break from the pain.
 The most effective way to get your pet up and moving again is to put the right kind of resources IN the body that enable it to function the way it was designed to.
 This is where pet parents get so surprised – when they see the body doing what they could not have imagined – in the realm of restoration and repair.
 We recommended you check out the video of LILLY below, and then Bella offered on the other page mentioned.
 If you feel like taking that ‘leap of faith’ on the natural route to wellness, then you can choose from the THREE products listed below.
 We give you a full 120 days to evaluate, backed by our Guarantee of satisfaction, and urge you to use up all that time if necessary.
-Though most dogs respond early on, every situation is different, and there’s no way to know the extent of damage or injury.
+Though many dogs respond early on, every situation is different, and there’s no way to know the extent of damage or injury.
+Therefore, not every dog can rebound as quickly as seen with LILLY below; some will take several weeks, or longer.
+NEVER GIVE UP – without Calling first; there may be other help available!!
 Give your pet a chance to show what the body can do under such extreme challenge.